rustweave-network/rusty-weave/README.md

 <details>

 <summary>
-Kaspa CLI + Wallet
+Rustweave CLI + Wallet
 </summary>
-`kaspa-cli` crate provides cli-driven RPC interface to the node and a terminal interface to the Rusty Kaspa Wallet runtime.
-These wallets are compatible with WASM SDK Wallet API and Kaspa NG projects.
+`kaspa-cli` crate provides cli-driven RPC interface to the node and a terminal interface to the Rusty Rustweave Wallet runtime.
+These wallets are compatible with WASM SDK Wallet API and Rustweave NG projects.

 ```bash